 - Lunch: Use that same heart cookie cutter for festive heart sandwiches, and serve with strawberries, and red pepper spears.
 No special recipe required!

 - Dinner: Buy premade pizza dough, roll it out, use the same heart-shaped cookie cutter, and have your kids make heart pizzas for dinner.
-Finish it off with Valentine sugar cookies or white chocolate fondue for dessert!
+Finish it off with heart-shaped sugar cookies or white chocolate fondue for dessert!
 And if you really don’t want to cook, you can always head to your local doughnut store or bakery and buy a themed premade treat.

 - *If you don’t have a heart-shaped cookie cutter, you can still do all of this with a butter knife shaping the hearts.

 - Have a family dance party– Crank up the music and just have fun!
 You could dress it up and pull out your favorite suit and cocktail dress, or simplify everything in T-shirts and just dance as you are.
 If you have extra props like silly hats or feather boas, all the better!